Phillip Diehl: Cincinnati Reds

 On April 14, 2021, Diehl was claimed off waivers by the Cincinnati Reds.
 On May 2, 2021, Diehl was designated for assignment by Cincinnati following the waiver claim of Ashton Goudeau.
 On May 4, Diehl was outrighted to the Triple-A Louisville Bats.

 Diehl was assigned to Triple-A Louisville to begin the 2022 season.
 He recorded a 4.50 ERA and 0.75 WHIP in eight innings of work across eight relief appearances before he had his contract selected to Cincinnati's active roster on April 27, 2022.
 On May 9, Diehl was designated for assignment by Cincinnati.
 On May 12, he cleared waivers and was sent outright to Triple-A Louisville.

 New York Mets

-On July 28, 2022, the Reds traded Diehl and Tyler Naquin to the New York Mets for minor league prospects Jose Acuña and Hector Rodríguez.
+On July 28, 2022, the Reds traded Diehl and Tyler Naquin to the New York Mets for minor league prospects Jose Acuña and Héctor Rodríguez.
 Diehl made 13 appearances for the Triple-A Syracuse Mets to close out the year, but struggled to an 0–2 record and 8.27 ERA with nine strikeouts in 16 1/3 innings pitched.
-He elected free agency on October 15, 2022.
+He elected free agency on October 9, 2022.

 Cleveland Guardians

 On February 7, 2023, Diehl signed a minor league contract with the Cleveland Guardians organization.
+In 24 games for the Triple–A Columbus Clippers, he struggled to a 6.89 ERA with 35 strikeouts in 32 2/3 innings pitched.
+On August 16, Diehl was released by Cleveland.

+Lancaster Stormers

+On June 4, 2024, Diehl signed with the Lancaster Stormers of the Atlantic League of Professional Baseball.
+In 41 games for Lancaster, he compiled a 4–3 record and 2.29 ERA with 50 strikeouts and 3 saves across 39 1/3 innings pitched.

+On March 28, 2025, Diehl re-signed with the Stormers for a second season.